Empowering the Earth Sciences with Quantum Technologies

 Welcome to the Quantum era for the Earth System Sciences and associated Services.
 The Meteoceanics QITES Alliance – Quantum Information Technologies in the Earth Sciences – emerged from our chair as a new structure to nest our interdisciplinary activities at the interface between Quantum and Earth System Sciences, from fundamental research and algorithmic development to cutting-edge product development and institutional services including remote sensing, big data analytics, risk assessment, dynamic prediction and decision support.
 This is further empowered by our recently deployed Meteoceanics QITES Constellation with a new breed of technologies at the interface among frontier physics of complex systems, gravitation and quantum mechanics.

 We develop novel quantum information and sensing technologies to see the “invisible” and predict the “unpredictable” in Earth System Dynamics and Natural Hazards.
-Our new constellation Meteoceanics QITES provides unprecedented spatiotemporal coverage and resolution.
+Our new constellation Meteoceanics QITES provides unprecedented spatiotemporal coverage, resolution and lead.

 Facing an herculean challenge